Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 8.4.
 Write a program that read a positive integer and display sum of its digit 8.5.
 Write a program that read any positive integer and display reverse

 8.6.
+Write a program that read any positive integer and reverse the positive number

+8.6.
 Write a program that read any decimal number and display equivalent binary number 8.7.
 Write a program that read any decimal number and display equivalent octal number 8.8.
 Write a program that read any decimal number and display equivalent hexadecimal number